mgula57/mlb_showdown_card_bot/README.md

 For a position to qualify, the player has to make at least **7 appearances** or at least **15%** of games at that position.
 For multi-year/career long cards, **25%** of games must be played at that position.
 The positions are then limited to the top 2 slots (3 if CLASSIC or EXPANDED set) by number of appearances.

+In order for utility players to qualify for IF, they must have played each positions at least once in a single season or 15% of games for multi-season.
+To achieve IF+1 they must have a combined infield defense rating of +6.
+The rare IF+2 is achieved by having +10 or more.
+For example 2015 Marwin Gonzalez is eligible for IF and qualifies for IF+1 due having a combined +7 (1B+0, 2B+2, 3B+2, SS+3).

 In WOTC sets (2000-2005), 2B/3B/SS can be combined to conform to 2 position slots.
 When combined, the average of the 2 positions will be used as the final value.
 Positions will be combined only if their in-game defensive ratings have a difference of 2 or less.
 For example if the player has SS+4 and 3B+1, they will stay separated.

 In-game defensive ratings are calculated based on either Outs Above Avg (OAA), Total Zone Rating (tzr), Defensive Runs Saved (drs), or Defensive Wins Above Replacement (dWAR).
 The bot will choose which metric to use depending on the year: